 You are responsible for re-paying the full cost of tuition-waived courses under a few different scenarios:

-- If you withdraw before the end of the semester or session, or
+- If you withdraw before the end of the semester or session, which is the last day of the week of final exams as determined by the VCU academic calendar, or

 - If you receive a grade of less than “C” or if you fail in a pass/fail course, or